smathot/data_repository/Mathot et al (2013 PLoS ONE)/readme.md

 This archive contains the data described in

-Mathôt, S., van der Linden, L., Grainger, J., & Vitu, F.. (in prep). *The Pupillary Light Reflex Reveals the Focus of Covert Visual Attention.*
+Mathôt, S., van der Linden, L., Grainger, J., & Vitu, F..
+(2013).
+The pupillary light reflex reveals the focus of covert visual attention. *PLoS ONE*

 License
 =======